kurtosis-tech/kardinal-playground/README.md

    - Look for the port labelled "voting-app-prod" and open it in your browser
    - Click on the voting buttons to generate some traffic

-1. 📊 Visualize the production structure in app.kardinal.dev:
+1. 📊 Visualize the production structure on app.kardinal.dev:
    - Get your Kardinal URL by running:
      ```
      echo "https://app.kardinal.dev/$(cat ~/.local/share/kardinal/fk-tenant-uuid)/traffic-configuration"